mkotowski/sequin/README.md

 ## Pro Mode: Syntax Highlighting for Raw Sequences

-One of the paint points that we find when reading raw ANSI output is that it’s hard to visually separate sequences from reguar text.
+One of the pain points that we find when reading raw ANSI output is that it’s hard to visually separate sequences from reguar text.
 For situations like this you can use the `--raw`/`-r` flag to simply highlight sequences inline: